sereretec/pH_meter_sensor_ESP32_Arduino/README.md

 to calibrate, use only 2 points according your calibration solutions.
 f.e. pH 7 and 4, or 6.86 / 4, or 7 and 9.18, or 6.86 / 9.18.
 The calibration is stored in the EEPROM.
-You can enter your soluton temparature and the code will atomatically compensate for temp changes.
+You can enter your solution temparature and the code will atomatically compensate for temp changes.
+Please enter the temparature before calibration.
 Feel free to replace the temp value with a real temp probe value.

 Please see the example file for how to get the readings.